It looks like you're using an Ad Blocker.

 A NASA rocket carrying a satellite designed to observe climate change failed to reach orbit on Friday and was expected to crash into the ocean.

-The space agency said the Taurus XL rocket mission from Vandenberg Air Force Base in 2009.
+The space agency said the Taurus XL rocket malfunctioned minutes after blasting off from Vandenberg Air Force Base in California.

 "Glory Launch: It looks like we have a problem with launch.
 Standby ..."
 NASA posted on its Twitter account.
 It later added in a statement: "Telemetry indicated the fairing, the protective shell atop the Taurus XL rocket, did not separate as expected about three minutes after launch."